-SB 821 - This act would allow the Division of Design and Construction to contract for guaranteed energy cost savings.
+SCS/SB 821 - This act allows the Division of Design and Construction to contract for guaranteed energy cost savings.
 Contractors must be selected based on experience, capability, past performance and proximity of the firm.
 The contract must otherwise be in accordance with Section 8.231, RSMo.
-CINDY KADLEC